laeffy7403/CNN/README.md

-Before running this project, you need to set up the dataset directory for object classification as follows:
+setup a venv
+Before running this project, create a directory named dataset.
+Inside it, create two folders: images and labels.

 dataset/
 ├── images/